DoSomethingArchive/LetsDoThis-Android/README.md

 #### secrets.properties

 You will need to add a __secrets.properties__ file to the __app/__ folder.
-This file will include the keys required to access our Northstar API and 3rd party services.
+This file will include the keys required to access our Northstar API and other 3rd party services.

 Your file should look similar to the following code block.
-Consult the [documentation](https://github.com/DoSomething/ServerConfig/wiki/3.0-Mobile-app:-Let's-Do-This) what values should go in here.
+Consult the [documentation](https://github.com/DoSomething/ServerConfig/wiki/3.0-Mobile-app:-Let's-Do-This) to find out what values should go in here.

 ```
 # Secret ids and keys